nnaisense/evotorch/README.md

     - **SNES:** Separable Natural Evolution Strategies.
     - **CEM:** Cross Entropy Method.
 - **Population-based search algorithms:**
     - **SteadyStateGA:** A fully elitist genetic algorithm implementation.
-Also supports multiple objectives, in which case behaves like **NSGA-II**.
+Also supports multiple objectives, in which case it behaves like **NSGA-II**.
     - **CoSyNE:** Cooperative Synapse Neuroevolution.

-All these algorithms mentioned above are implemented in PyTorch, and therefore, can benefit from vectorization and GPU capabilities of PyTorch.
-In addition, with the help of the Ray library, EvoTorch can further scale up these algorithms by splitting the workload across:
+Since all of these algorithms are implemented in PyTorch, they benefit from use of vectorization and parallelization on GPUs, drastically speeding up optimization when GPUs are available.
+Using [Ray](https://github.com/ray-project/ray), EvoTorch scales these algorithms even further by splitting the workload across:
 - multiple CPUs
 - multiple GPUs
-- multiple computers over a Ray cluster
+- multiple computers in a Ray cluster

 # Examples

-Below are some code examples which demonstrates the API of EvoTorch.
+Below are some code examples that demonstrate the API of EvoTorch.

 ## A black-box optimization example

 Any objective function defined to work with PyTorch can be used directly with EvoTorch.
 A non-vectorized objective function simply receives a solution as a 1-dimensional torch tensor, and returns a fitness as a scalar.
-A vectorized objective function receives a batch of solutions as a 2-dimensional torch tensor, and returns a 1-dimensional tensor storing the fitnesses.
+A vectorized objective function receives a batch of solutions as a 2-dimensional torch tensor, and returns a 1-dimensional tensor of fitnesses.
 The following example demonstrates how to define and solve the classical Rastrigin problem.

 ```python